-YCDT and CSC are hosting coronavirus Q & A webinars every Wednesday at 2pm aimed at young adult carers (14-25) and professionals working with young adult carers.
+YCDT and CSC hosted coronavirus Q & A webinars on Wednesdays during the lockdown, aimed at young adult carers (14-25) and professionals working with young adult carers.
 Below are links to the webinars.
 Please note the webinars have been edited for safeguarding and confidentiality purposes and so there will be times where they skip.

 13/05/2020 The ‘R’ Number, Latest Government Guidance and Looking After Yourself Webinar link

 This webinar focuses on the rate of infection ("R" number), how the latest government guidance may affect YACs, and (in line with the theme of "kindness" for next week's mental health week) how to be kind to yourself.
 Following this is a link providing further information about these topics: The ‘R’ Number, Latest Government Guidance and Looking After Yourself further information

 06/05/2020 Coronavirus Testing, Homeschooling and Facemasks Webinar link

 This webinar focussed on providing information about testing for the coronavirus, homeschooling resources and making a facemask.
 Following this is a link providing further information about coronavirus testing, homeschooling and facemasks referred to in the webinar, including recommendations from attendees: Coronavirus Testing, Homeschooling and Facemasks further information

 This webinar focussed on the grants and funding that young adult carers and their families can access.
 Following this is a link for anyone wanting further information on the potential grants and funding referred to in the webinar, including recommendations from attendees: Grants and Funding further information